ohMySol/yul-book-examples/02-EVM-data-storages/03-Storage/README.md

 ```

 ### Read from dynamic array(32 bytes value)
-Here the things become slightly more interesting.
+Here things become slightly more interesting.
 It is the same mechanism as for fixed array, but with keccak256().
-1. To get the slot where array element is stored - <ins>add keccak256 hash of the slot where array is declared</ins> to <ins>index of the needed element</ins>.
-Below will 2 examples how to do this.
+1. To get the slot where the array element is stored - <ins>add keccak256 hash of the slot where array is declared</ins> to <ins>index of the needed element</ins>.
+Below will be 2 examples how to do this.

- - This is more easier and readable way, but it is not the best one, because we calculating hash in pure Solidity not in Yul.
+ - This is a more easier and readable way, but it is not the best one, because we calculate hash in pure Solidity not in Yul.
 ```
 contract ReadDynamicArr {
     uint256[] dynaimicArray;